alielw/APS-NGS-day1-PM/README.md

 ## b.
 PRACTICAL ACTIVITY

 Map RNA-seq reads to the reference genome.
 This practical will illustrate the effect of different parameters on the stringency of mapping.
-In particular, we will focus on the effect of **no-mixed**.
-In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligning.
-We can ensure higher confidence in our mapping by specifying no-mixed, which means that a read is only mapped if both pairs align to the reference.
-You will compare mapping statistics between two Tophat runs, one with no-mixed and one without.
+In particular, we will focus on the effect of `**no-mixed**`.
+In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligned.
+We can ensure higher confidence in our mapping by specifying `no-mixed`, which means that a read is only reported if both pairs align to the reference.
+You will compare mapping statistics between two Tophat runs, one with `no-mixed` and one without.
 This activity will comprise part of the course assessment.

-You should submit these commands as jobs to Sharc.
-Remember to specify different output folders for each command so that you don't overwrite any folders (-o).
+You should submit these commands as jobs to ShARC.
 Our data is paired end, strand-specific and has quality scores in phred33 format.
 We will focus on one individual (60A).

 * First, make an output folder.